quicwg/base-drafts/draft-ietf-quic-tls.md

   number space.

 - ACK frames MAY appear in any packet number space, but can only acknowledge packets which appeared in that packet number space.
+However, as noted below, 0-RTT packets cannot contain ACK frames.

 - All other frame types MUST only be sent in the application data packet number space.